 Thanks to the variety of boosters available on the market, ranging from antioxidant, anti-inflammatory, hydrating and purifying, it's easy to customize your skincare routine.
 A word of caution: because serums are super potent, more is not always better.
 Be careful before piling it on.
 Powerful ingredients can irritate sensitive skin.
 Always patch-test accordingly.

+Essentially.
 Based on where they come in the routine (after cleansing, before moisturizing) and what function they serve (targeted skincare needs besides simple hydration) serums and essences are very similar.
 If anything, they differ in texture.
 Serums are gooier and more concentrated, while essences are watered-down with a more fluid texture.

 Facial oils have taken over the spotlight.
 While many people are still skeptical about their use, oils promise to treat different concerns while bringing your healthy glow back.